algorythmics/RheaPlayer/README.rst

 pde
 ===

-Puredata escher library of of Puredata abstractions for controlling "EscherFetOS" running on an 'escher' board controlling a escherFET interface driving the solenoids for e.g.: the pianoplayers
+Puredata escher library as abstractions for controlling "EscherFetOS" running on an 'escher' board controlling  escherFET interfaces driving the solenoids for e.g.: the pianoplayer

 Background
 ----------